iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/A Review on Nesterov's Estimating Sequence Technique.md

 ### **Intro**

 Nesterov's estimating sequence technique is an absolute genius of idea.
-In introduction we introduce the basic setup of Nesterov's estimating sequence for optimizing the objective value of some function.
+In introduction, we introduce the basic setup of Nesterov's estimating sequence for optimizing the objective value of some function.

 #### **The Setup**